Szeg\H{o} and Widom theorems for finite codimensional subalgebras of a class of uniform algebras: Setup

-Each of these spaces carry a representation for $\mathscr{A}$.
-We note that there is another way to construct representation-carrying spaces for $\mathscr{A}$ (albeit, in a manner that does not produce a compact space of parameters).
-For $n\in N$, let $H^2_n$ denoted the standard $H^2$ space but with the inner product defined by
+As already mentioned in the Introduction, there is another way to construct representation-carrying spaces for $\mathscr{A}$ (albeit, in a manner that does not produce a compact space of parameters).
+For $n\in N$, let $H^2_n$ denote the standard $H^2$ space but with the inner product defined by

 Each $H^2_n$ defines a reproducing kernel Hilbert space and carries a representation for $\mathscr{A}$.
-For the purposes of this paper, our Szeg\H{o} result will use the $H^2_n$ spaces for $n\in N$ and our Widom result will use the $H^2_\alpha$ spaces with $\alpha\in \Sigma$.